syntithenai/pouchUI/README.txt

 		- cancel button - navigation back
 		- search button - navigate to  parent (list) target, optionally set metadata and update list based on metadata

+A list can have attribute to manage the item wrapping
+	- data-pouch-seperator='<span>,</span>'
+	- data-pouch-wrapstart='<span>{</span>'
+	- data-pouch-wrapend='<span>}</span>'

+Within a pouch list the following DOM elements will be modified
+- attributes of the pouch list named data-XXX where XXX corresponds to a field in the incoming list row will be replaced by attributes XXX=<incoming value>
+- $('.pouch-list-value') element contents will be replaced by field value defined by attribute data-pouch-field
+- $('.pouch-list-input') element contents will be have the value of the first input field inside replaced by the field value defined by attribute data-pouch-field
+- $('.pouch-list') element contents will be replaced by recursive list rendering.
+Infinite depth of lists can be nested to support relationships
+	- The inner pouch list will have a key value set for filtering based on attribute data-pouch-field.
+	- Attribute data-pouch-mmseperator=';'  on inner lists will allow for MM relationships based on parent list fields containing multiple seperated values
+TODO - $('.pouch-list-collation') operate similarly to lists but offer collation of list results to allow for more efficient relationship queries

+More than one content page is required to support templates beyond edit/search/submit buttons.
+The plugin works with a single HTML page containing multiple content pages identified by id and data-role="page" .
+Edit links will use the #id for href so linking to show/focus content is native.
+Frameworks like jquery mobile provide page transitioning based on this style of linking.

 relationships
 FOREIGN KEY IN CHILD POINTING TO PARENT- where there is a parent _id in a child record marking a relationship, the child records can be collated into the parent by using the parent _id as the first element of a a 2 dimensional array and the record type as the second